Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

-In our case the probability for "successful time-interval", given in (\ref{UL_SharpestAngleToMove}), is lower bounded by $\frac{1}{2n}$, and the probability that agent $"j"$ stays stationary while $"s"$ moves is lower bounded by $\frac{1}{4}$, therefore since these events are independent, their joint probability equals the product of their probabilities, i.e. lower bounded by $\frac{1}{8n}$.
-Therefore the expected number of time-intervals for "$shrink_{min}$" event to occur is upper bounded by $8n$. \end{proof}
+In our case, the probability to have a ``fully successful time-interval'' is greater than $p$ as given in \cref{eq: Pr(FSTI)} in all trials, and this event is independent from the past intervals.
+Thus, using \cref{eq: exp k_Q}, the expectation of the first occurrence of a ``fully successful time-interval'' is finite and upper bounded as follows:

-To complete the proof of Theorem \ref{Theorem}, the Lyapunov function $\mathcal{L}(P(t))$ will become zero when there is a point in $\mathbb{R}^2$ whose distance to all agents is smaller then $\delta$.
-Hence, the expected number of time-intervals for convergence inside a disc of radius $\delta$ is therefore upper bounded by
+Once we have reached a ``fully successful time-interval'', having the next ``$\textit{FSTI}$'' in future intervals is independent from the first one, and we can apply the same reasoning for the second occurrence of this event.
+By reiterating this argument, we thus get that the expectation of the number of time-intervals $t_{cv}$ for convergence inside a disc of radius $\delta$ is finite and is upper-bounded by

-Clearly if the Lyapunov function equals zero, all agents are confined in a region of radius $\delta$.
-Since the initial value of the Lyapunov function is less than $n(n-1)d_{max}(0)$ (since in the chosen Lyapunov each "edge" is counted twice), therefore by (\ref{ShrinkBound}), the expected number of time-intervals to convergence of the system is
+since clearly the Lyapunov function equals zero is equivalent to all agents are confined in a region of radius $\delta$.
+Since the initial value of the Lyapunov function is less than $n(n-1)d_{max}(0)$ (as in the chosen Lyapunov each ``edge" is counted twice), and due to \cref{ShrinkBound,eq: E time conv general}, the expected number of time-intervals to convergence of the system is upper-bounded as follows